 Even when the representative system is improved by referendum, there is still no popular control, and real liberty - under representative government masquerading as self-government - is an illusion.
 Due to their economic hardships, the people are ignorant and indifferent and are aware only of things closely affecting them.
 They understand and know how to conduct their daily affairs.
 Away from their familiar concerns they become confused, uncertain, and politically baffled.
 They have a healthy, practical common sense when it comes to communal affairs.
-They are fairly well informed and know how to select from their midst the most capable officials.
-Under such circumstances, effective control is quite possible, because the public business is conducted under the watchful eyes of the citizens and vitally and directly concerns their daily lives.
-This is why municipal elections always best reflect the real necessarily induced by a high position; on the other, that of inferiority resulting from the sovereign's superior position as the wielder of executive and legislative power.
+They are fairly well informed and know a sovereign regarding his subjects.
+But there can be no equality between the sovereign and the subject.
+On one side there is the feeling of superiority necessarily induced by a high position; on the other, that of inferiority resulting from the sovereign's superior position as the wielder of executive and legislative power.
 Political power means domination And where there is domination. there must be a substantial part of the population who remain subjected to the domination of their rulers: and subjects will naturally hate their rulers. who will then naturally be forced to subdue the people by even more oppressive measures, further curtailing their freedom Such is the nature of political power ever since its origin in human society.
 This also explains why and how men who were the reddest democrats, the most vociferous radicals, once in power become the most moderate conservatives.
 Such turnabouts are usually and mistakenly regarded as a kind of treason.
 Their principal cause is the inevitable change of position and perspective.
 We should never forget that the institutional positions and their attendant privileges are far more powerful motivating forces than mere individual hatred or ill will.
 If a government composed exclusively of workers were elected tomorrow by universal suffrage, these same workers, who are today the most dedicated democrats and socialists, would tomorrow become the most determined aristocrats, open or secret worshippers of the principle of authority, exploiters and oppressors.